 If you like the idea of using essential oils, Dr. Mercola Flea and Tick Defense could be a good option for you.
 However, you will need to remember to spray it often.
-The bottle size is also smaller than similar products, so may not last as long.
+The bottle size is also smaller than similar products, so it may not last as long.

 Listed below are some simple remedies you can try yourself at home to get rid of fleas.

 Apple cider vinegar: This can be added to a dog’s water bowl, used as a spritz in water or in a sponge bath.
 For a spritz or sponge bath, use equal parts of vinegar and water.
 You can add it to your dog’s drinking water, using between one teaspoon and one tablespoon for every 50 pounds of body weight.
 Fleas don’t like the smell and will likely leave their temporary home on your dog.

 Flea Combs: A flea comb can be used to groom your furry friend and find the fleas.
 The fine teeth of the comb will remove fleas, as well as their eggs and larvae.